reneesaks/psback/README.md

 * Change to a real database in `application-production.properties` and establish connection with it.
 * Remove `import.sql` from production environment or change it.
 * Generate database schema from `resources/create.sql` when initial database model is ready in JPA (new database changes will be handled with Flyway from this point on).
+* Field injections should be replaced for constructor based dependency injections in the future.

 # Known issues

 * When running in production environment (in IntelliJ) without any tables in your database you get restriction errors.
 Just restart the run and the errors are gone.
 * `create.sql` schema code is created without delimiters.
+* IntelliJ shows `Could not autowire.
+No beans of 'ResourceServerTokenServices' type found.` in `ResourceConfig`.
+This does not affect running or building.

 # Authors

 * **Renee Säks** - *Back end development* - [reneesaks](https://github.com/reneesaks/)